flounderK/codebreaker2023/task9/README.md

 00000070: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 ```

-After trying to reach this command for a while it appears that ghidra actually just optimized the unreachable case in the switch statement
+After trying to reach this command for a while it appears that ghidra actually just optimized the unreachable case in the switch statement out.
-out.

-So I turned to undefined behavior...
+So I turned to undefined behavior to try to solve my problems...

 Something I noticed while working on task 8 early on was that an hmac key greater than 0x40 bytes will cause a thread to exit early.
-After looking a little bit more at the main struct that was used everywhere I realized that the hmac buffer in the struct `[1]` is right before the two ints that actually determine whether the the `agent_restart` file is `unlink`ed are actually right past it.
+After looking a little bit more at the main struct that was used everywhere I realized that the hmac buffer in the struct `[1]` is right before the two ints that actually determine whether the the `agent_restart` file is `unlink`ed and whether `agent` stops listening to commands (`[2]` and `[3]`) and are actually right past it in the structure.

 ```c